Skip to main content

 • Patient Information Leaflet

-• Up to 2 personal references (for registered manager(s))
+• 2 personal / professional references for the registered manager

 • Policies and procedures index

-• For lasers only – a Laser Protection Adviser (LPA) report, signed local rules and treatment protocols
+• For lasers only – a Laser Protection Adviser (LPA) report, signed local rules and treatment protocols.

-If required, at the pre-registration site visit we assess:
+At the pre-registration site visit we assess:

 • The readiness and suitability of your premises including environmental and health and safety checks.